Lemon Brownies

 Instructions

-- Preheat the oven to 350°F. Line an 8×8 inch light colored aluminized steel baking pan with parchment paper.
+- Prepare the pan: Preheat the oven to 350°F. Line an 8×8 inch light colored aluminized steel baking pan with parchment paper.
 Set aside.

-- Microwave for 1 minute (cover with a paper towel to prevent splatter), then stir.
+- Melt butter and chocolate: Place the butter and white chocolate in a microwave-safe bowl.
+Microwave for 1 minute (cover with a paper towel to prevent splatter), then stir.
 Continue heating in ~15-30-second increments, stirring between, until the mixture is melted and smooth but not scorched.
-Remove from the microwave allow to cool slightly.
+Remove from the microwave, allow to cool slightly.1/2 cup butter, 1 (4oz.) white chocolate bar

-- Add the sugar and lemon zest in a large mixing bowl.
+- Create lemon sugar: Add the sugar and lemon zest in a large mixing bowl.
 Rub the sugar and lemon zest between your fingertips to create a lemon sugar.
-This helps release the natural oils and infuses more lemon flavor into the brownies.3/4 heaping cup granulated sugar, 2 Tbsp. lemon zest (I used 2 large lemons)
+This helps release the natural oils and infuses more lemon flavor into the brownies.3/4 cup granulated sugar, 2 Tbsp. lemon zest

-- Add the eggs and extracts and whisk for about 1 minute.2 large eggs, room temperature, 1 large egg yolk, room temperature, 1 tsp. lemon extract, 1 tsp. vanilla extract
+- Add eggs and extracts: Add the eggs and extracts and whisk for about 1 minute.2 large eggs, 1 large egg yolk, 1 tsp. lemon extract, 1 tsp. vanilla extract

-- Pour in the white chocolate/butter mixture and fold until combined.
+- Mix with butter mixture: Pour in the white chocolate/butter mixture and fold until combined.

-- Add in the flour, salt, and baking powder.
-Fold a few times.1 cup + 2 Tbsp. all purpose flour, spooned and leveled, 1/2 tsp. salt, 1/8 tsp. baking powder
+- Add remaining ingredients: Add in the flour, salt, and baking powder.
+Fold a few times.
+Then add the lemon juice last.1 cup + 2 Tbsp. all-purpose flour, 1/2 tsp. salt, 1/8 tsp. baking powder, 2 Tbsp. fresh lemon juice

-- Fold until incorporated, do not over mix.
-(You can fold in some white chocolate chips in this step too, if desired).
+- Mix to combine: Fold until incorporated, do not over-mix.
+(You can fold in some white chocolate chips in this step, too, if desired).

-- Bake for ~25-30 minutes.
-The edges will look golden brown, (the tops won't be browned), and a toothpick inserted in the center should come out mostly clean, a few moist crumbs are OK.
-As always, be careful not to over bake.
+- Bake: Bake for ~25-30 minutes.
+The edges will look golden brown (the tops won't be browned), and a toothpick inserted in the center should come out mostly clean; a few moist crumbs are OK.
+As always, be careful not to over-bake.
 Allow to cool completely.
+Start Timer

-- Whisk/stir together the powdered sugar and lemon juice in a small bowl.
-It should be thick, but pourable.
-Spread over the cooled lemon brownies with an offset spatula.1 cup powdered sugar, 2 Tbsp. lemon juice (fresh)
+- Make the glaze: Whisk/stir together the powdered sugar and lemon juice in a small bowl.
+It should be thick, but pourable.1 cup powdered sugar, 2 Tbsp. fresh lemon juice

 Notes